Maid: Middle East

 The women of the family monitored the work of the domestic slaves, decided what to do with the leftovers of food, and made sure that the slaves performed the Islamic prayers.

 Most of the Middle East were included in the Ottoman Empire.
 When the slavery in the Ottoman Empire were nominally abolished by the Kanunname of 1889, the former house slaves normally continued to work as nominally free maidservants; their employers could however now fire them instead of selling them on the slave market, creating a class of free servants.
 After the closure of the slave market Avret Pazari in Constantinople by the Disestablishment of the Istanbul Slave Market, the Young Turks founded the Hizmetçi İdaresi as a Servant Institution to assist former female slaves to find employment as domestic workers and maidservants in order to escape prostitution to survive, though the institution is reported to have functioned, in practice, as a slave market.

 House slaves were used in the Muslim Middle East until the mid 20th-century.
 Despite the Ottoman anti slavery reforms introduced in the 19th-century, chattel slavery continued to exist in the former Ottoman provinces in the Middle East after the dissolution of the Ottoman Empire in 1917–1920: while slavery in Egypt was phased out after the ban of the slave trade in 1877–1884, existing slaves were noted as late as 1931; slavery in Iraq was banned after British pressure in 1924; slavery in Jordan was ended by the British in 1929; slavery in Lebanon as well as slavery in Syria was banned by the French in 1931; slavery in Palestine still existed under the guise of clientage in 1934; slavery in Libya still existed in 1930s; and slavery in Saudi Arabia lasted until it was abolished after pressure from the US in 1962, with slavery in Yemen being banned between 1962 and 1967.

 After the abolition of slavery in the Middle East in the 20th-century, chattel slavery was succeeded by the kafala system.

 Today, foreign women are employed in Saudi Arabia, Kuwait, Qatar, Lebanon, Singapore, Hong Kong, Japan and United Arab Emirates in large numbers to work as maids or other roles of domestic service, and are often vulnerable to multiple forms of abuse.

 Southern Africa

 In some areas in the region, the word "maid" is avoided and is often referred to as a "helper" instead.
 This is most likely due to the fact that it sounds like a racially derogatory term in Afrikaans.
-Maids in South Africa were referred to as domestic servants and they included men, women, and children.
-They were subject to low wages, lack of a social life, unfavorable working conditions, and even unaccommodating work hours.
 The Afrikaans word for a mite (small arachnid) has been used demeaningly to refer to women of colour.
 The English word for a friend, "mate", is also avoided for this reason.
+Maids in South Africa were referred to as domestic servants and they included men, women, and children.
+They were subject to low wages, lack of a social life, unfavorable working conditions, and unaccommodating work hours.